shahid-ahmed-96/Schrodinger/README.md

 Where:
 - $\hbar$ is the reduced Planck constant.
-- m is the mass of the particle.
+- m is the mass of the particle = 266.10 amu
+- x is chosen between -1 to 1.
 - $\nabla^2$ is the Laplacian operator, representing the second spatial derivative with respect to position.
 - V is the potential energy operator defined as $\ V = K_0 + K_2 x^2$. ($K_0$ = 0 eV and $K_2$ = 1.4494 eV/ $Å^2$)
 - E is the total energy of the quantum system.